preston-mro/shopify-starter-theme-with-webpack/README.md

     4. min-width: 1408px - **Large** (lg)
     5. min-width: 1664px - **Extra Large** (xl)
     6. min-width: 1920px - **Extra Extra Large** (xxl)
+5. *Almost* every utility class can be used at each breakpoint
+    1. Example: d-flex, d-sm-flex, d-md-flex, d-bg-flex, d-lg-flex, d-xl-flex, d-xxl-flex
+    2. There are seven utility classes that are not available at breakpoints: *visually-hidden, visually-hidden--inline, skip-link, motion-reduce, clear-fix, img-fluid, img-full-bg*